This post may contain affiliate links. See our disclosure policy.

 Three cheers for pie season!
 No matter the occasion, every guest at your holiday table deserves a slice of pie, regardless of dietary restrictions.
 And this Gluten-Free Apple Pie recipe is truly the best we’ve ever tasted.
-Plump, juicy apples baked underneath a thick crumble topping is going to change the way you think about anything GF ever again.
+Plump, juicy spiced apples baked underneath a thick, buttery crumble topping in a pie pan is going to change the way you think about anything gluten free ever again.
+No need to give up on apple pies just because you can’t have gluten.

 Let’s be real here for a minute: most traditional gluten-free crusts and pastry crusts made with GF flours just aren’t that tasty.
 Sad but true.
 There just don’t seem to be any deliciously edible alternatives.
 So our solution?
 Use a gluten free graham cracker crust.
 The flavors of the buttery crust complements the rich apple filling and brown sugar crumb topping so well, and it won’t get as dry as a pastry-type crust.
 Trust me, you won’t even miss the pastry style crust.
 Try our Perfect Graham Cracker Crust recipe and just substitute gluten-free graham crackers instead of regular.